Joshua-Stacy-VA/Vista-VAM/Documents/CLIN-0003AA-Master_Test-Plan.md

 |0003AA	| Master Test Plan	|
 |0003AB	| RPC Interface Test Suite	|

-### Critical Testing Dependencies/Needs
+### Testing Dependencies
-* Testing is dependent on the following:
+Testing is dependent on the following:
-* Set-up Delivery Pipeline with the latest VistA and CPRS instance
+* Connection of Delivery Pipeline with the appropriate artifacts in the VAM Github Repository
-* Coordinate with the development team to identify Web-Client testing requirements
 * Identify IOC test instance of VistA and CPRS
 * Communication with IOC test team

 ## Appendix A: Key Terms
 The following table provides definitions for terms relevant to this document.